Abhishek-Kraj/fabric-capacity-autoscaling/DEPLOYMENT-GUIDE.md

 **Common Questions:**

 **Q: How long after high load will scaling occur?**
-A: Minimum 5 minutes (default scale-up period) + up to 5 minutes (check interval) = 5-10 minutes total.
+A: With default settings (5-minute check interval, 5-minute scale-up window): 0-10 minutes total.
+The Logic App must run, detect the high utilization over the 5-minute window, and trigger scaling.

 **Q: Will it scale down immediately when load drops?**
-A: No, requires sustained low utilization for 10 minutes (default scale-down period) with ≥20 data points below threshold.
+A: No, requires sustained low utilization for 15 minutes (default scale-down window) AND the scale-up condition must NOT be met.
+This prevents flip-flopping.

+**Q: What prevents the system from flip-flopping between scale-up and scale-down?**
+A: Intelligent decision logic: Scale-up always takes priority when its threshold is met.
+Scale-down only happens when scale-up is NOT triggered.
+Plus, separate time windows (5 min vs 15 min) make scale-up responsive but scale-down conservative.

 **Q: Can I scale multiple capacities?**
 A: Currently, each deployment monitors one capacity.
 Deploy multiple Logic Apps for multiple capacities.

 **Q: What if I need to pause auto-scaling?**
 A: Disable the Logic App: Azure Portal > Logic App > Overview > **Disable** button.

+**Q: What happens if my capacity was paused and I just resumed it?**
+A: You may see a temporary error about invalid datetime format.
+Wait 5-10 minutes for the Capacity Metrics App to collect data, then the error will resolve on the next run.

 ---